 April D. Pickrel, RD, a registered dietitian and certified diabetes care and education specialist on the medical staff at Baylor Scott & White Medical Center – College Station, said this strategy can backfire.

-“People think that by skipping food intake they will lose weight,” says Ms. Shelley.
-“The problem is that when we go without food, fat storing enzymes increase and metabolism decreases as a means of preservation – so when people do eat they are more likely to be very efficient with the storage of any excess calories.”
+“People think that by skipping food intake they will lose weight,” she said.
+“What they need to be concerned about overall is total daily calorie intake.
+The problem is that when we go without food, fat-storing enzymes increase and metabolism decreases as a means of preservation.
+So when people do eat, they need to be careful to get the number of calories that is right for them.”

-Through planned diet and exercise, you will boost your metabolism and help fight back against health problems associated with excess weight.
+This knowledge will help you avoid putting the weight back on.
+With planned diet and exercise, you can boost your metabolism and help fight back against health problems associated with excess weight.